 Wet FIP Recovery Trajectory

-Cats with wet FIP often show rapid improvement:
+Cats with wet FIP frequently appear quick improvement:

-- Visible reduction in fluid accumulation within days
+- Visible decrease in liquid amassing inside days

-- Improved appetite and energy levels within weeks
+- Improved craving and vitality levels inside weeks

-- Higher success rates compared to dry FIP
+- Higher victory rates compared to dry FIP

 Dry FIP Treatment Outcomes